csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 Frequencies
 -----------

-As mentioned in the previous chapter, frequency is defined as the number of cycles or periods per second.
-The SI unit is Hertz where 1 Hertz means 1 period per second.
+As mentioned in the previous chapter, *frequency* is defined as the *number of cycles* or periods *per second*.
+The SI unit is *Hertz* where 1 Hertz means 1 period per second.
 If a tone has a frequency of 100 Hz it completes 100 cycles every second.
 If a tone has a frequency of 200 Hz it completes 200 cycles every second.

 Given a tone's frequency, the time for one period can be calculated straightforwardly.
 For 100 periods per seconds (100 Hz), the time for one period is 1/100 or 0.01 seconds.
 For 200 periods per second (200 Hz), the time for each period is only half as much: 1/200 or 0.005 seconds.
 Mathematically, the period is the reciprocal of the frequency and vice versa.
 In equation form, this is expressed as follows:

 $Frequency = \frac{1}{Period}$
 $Period = \frac{1}{Frequency}$